commercetools/commercetools-sunrise-java/staged-documentation.md

 ## Handlebars adding helpers

-*We suggest to not add handlebars helpers to use for calculations or logic, this is not what is handlebars designed for and selected for.*
+We strongly suggest not to add Handlebars helpers to enable calculations or any kind of business logic in the templates.
+Handlebars helpers are only meant to simplify presentation logic (in contrast of a pure logic-less template such as [Mustache](https://mustache.github.io/)).
+Using helpers for other purposes would defeat the logic-less approach that we try to promote.

 Suppose you want to add a helper `hello` which can be called like this: